November 28, 2018

 - Joanne Franzel, a Real Estate MVP [PDF] – Joanne is a partner in the New York office, and her practice has included all forms of real estate transactions, including acquisitions and dispositions and financing, as well as office and retail leasing with anchor, as well as shopping center tenants.
 She also has represented a number of clients in New York City real estate development, representing developers as well as users in various mixed-use projects, often with a significant public/private component.

-- Matthew McGill, an MVP in the Sports category – A partner in the Washington, D.C. office, Matt practices appellate and constitutional law.
+- Matthew McGill, an MVP in the Sports category [PDF] – A partner in the Washington, D.C. office, Matt practices appellate and constitutional law.
 He has participated in 21 cases before the Supreme Court of the United States, prevailing in 16.
 Spanning a wide range of substantive areas, those representations have included several high-profile triumphs over foreign and domestic sovereigns.
 Outside the Supreme Court, his practice focuses on cases involving novel and complex questions of federal law, often in high-profile litigation against governmental entities.

 - Mark A. Perry, an MVP in the Securities category [PDF] – Mark is a partner in the Washington, D.C. office and is Co-chair of the firm’s Appellate and Constitutional Law Group.
 His practice focuses on complex commercial litigation at both the trial and appellate levels.
 He is an accomplished appellate lawyer who has briefed and argued many cases in the Supreme Court of the United States.
 He has served as chief appellate counsel to Fortune 100 companies in significant securities, intellectual property, and employment cases.
 He also appears frequently in federal district courts, serving both as lead counsel and as legal strategist in complex commercial cases.